-Leaders of several EFC affiliates, facilitated by the EFC, are engaged in a response to the refugee crisis currently taking place in the Middle East, particularly Syria and Iraq.
-This new Middle East Refugees Resettlement Initiative offers settlement assistance to some of the 25,000 displaced persons that Canada has promised to welcome by 2016.
+Leaders of several EFC affiliates, facilitated by the EFC, are engaged in a response to the refugee crisis currently taking place worldwide.
+This increased co-ordination of responses began as a Middle East Refugees Resettlement Initiative in connection with Canada's offer of settlement assistance to at least 25,000 displaced persons from Syria and Iraq in 2015-2016.

 These frequently asked questions may be helpful to church leaders considering participation in the Initiative: